Bin-Cao/TCLRmodel/README.md

 data classification structure tree in pdf format（Result of TCLR.pdf)
 ## About
 Proposed by Tong-yi Zhang and Bin Cao et al., and maintained by Bin Cao.
 Please feel free to open issues in the Github or contact Bin Cao
 (bcao@shu.edu.cn) in case of any problems/comments/suggestions in using the code.
-Please download at Releases
+Please download at Releases ——> TCLR_upload_files!